-The Bowdoin College Student Loan is not a government student loan, but rather a loan fund maintained solely with Bowdoin College endowed funds created from donor gifts.
-While similar to the Perkins Loan, but there are no cancellation benefits for the Bowdoin Loan, with the exceptions of death or permanent total disability.
+The Bowdoin College Student Loan program is maintained solely with Bowdoin College endowed funds created from donor gifts.
+While similar to the Perkins Loan, there are no cancellation benefits for the Bowdoin Loan, with the exceptions of death or permanent total disability.

 Some deferments are available for all loans, regardless of when the loans were issued.
 Other deferments are available only if explicitly stated in your promissory note.
 You are entitled to a deferment on any Bowdoin Loan, regardless of the date of the loan, if you are: